optout21/nip41-proto0/README.md

 NIP-41 is a proposal for a scheme whereby a Nostr identity key can be invalidated to a new one safely. https://github.com/nostr-protocol/nips/pull/158

-__WARNING:__ This is a prototype implementation, use it only with test keys.
+__WARNING:__ This is a prototype implementation, use it only with test keys!

 ## Details

 Terms: